Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 And after we've done that, we can go to intergalactic economic stimulus.

-So I accept your point that NASA uh may be a critical employer on the so-called space coast of Florida.
+So I accept your point that NASA may be a critical employer on the so-called space coast of Florida.

-So in other words, even to discuss it in those terms does a great disservice uh to the purpose of NASA and to the point of space exploration, Joel.
+So in other words, even to discuss it in those terms does a great disservice to the purpose of NASA and to the point of space exploration, Joel.

-Well, I I respectfully disagree.
+Well, I respectfully disagree.

-I I just think that you were completely unfair about it in the beginning of the show.
+I just think that you were completely unfair about it in the beginning of the show.

 I did get that right, did I?

-Because I was The other my other fascinating point about uh Briar Williams is that he said uh he doesn't say weekend, he says weekend in the which I you hear people saying in uh in in in clubs in Mayfair in London, and I don't think I've heard anyone ever say on this side of the Atlantic before.
+Because my other fascinating point about Brian Williams is that he said he doesn't say weekend, he says weekend, which you hear people saying in clubs in Mayfair in London.

 But thank you very much for your call, Joel.

-No, I I I stick to what I said.
+No, I stick to what I said.

-And uh if there is an issue uh uh with Fidel Castro and the fate of Cuba, it is not because, as he put it in this hypothetical absurd hypothetical, what if China were Cuba, would we take it differently?
+And if there is an issue with Fidel Castro and the fate of Cuba, it is not because, as he put it in this hypothetical, absurd hypothetical, what if China were Cuba?

-Obviously we would.
+Obviously, we would.

 If Russia were where Cuba is, we'd treat it differently.